Posts

 Image

-The Letter to the Hebrews exhorts believers not to abandon Jesus when difficult times come by emphasizing the superiority and finality of what God has accomplished in His “ Son .”
-The word “ spoken ” in Jesus is superior to the earlier and preparatory revelations provided “ in the prophets .”
-The Letter does this by comparing the Levitical system with its incomplete provisions and repeated sacrifices to the “ better ” priesthood and “ once for all ” sacrifice of the “ Son .”
+God has spoken His definitive word in His Son.
+All previous words given by the prophets were preparatory, promissory, and partial .
+The Letter to the Hebrews encourages believers not to abandon Jesus when difficult times come.
+It does so by emphasizing the superiority of what God has done in His “ Son ” over the old Levitical system.
+The Word “ spoken ” in Jesus is superior to the earlier revelations provided “ to the fathers in the prophets .”

 Image